Technologicat/unpythonic/macro_extras/README.md

 Making macros work together is nontrivial, essentially because *macros don't compose*.
 [As pointed out by John Shutt](https://fexpr.blogspot.com/2013/12/abstractive-power.html), in a multilayered language extension implemented with macros, the second layer of macros needs to understand all of the first layer.
 The issue is that the macro abstraction leaks the details of its expansion.
 Contrast with functions, which operate on values: the process that was used to arrive at a value doesn't matter.
 It's always possible for a function to take this value and transform it into another value, which can then be used as input for the next layer of functions.
 That's composability at its finest.

 The need for interaction between macros may arise already in what *feels* like a single layer of abstraction; for example, it's not only that the block macros must understand ``let[]``, but some of them must understand other block macros.
-The intuition is simply mistaken; what feels like one layer of abstraction is actually implemented as a number of separate macros, which run in a specific order.
+This is because what feels like one layer of abstraction is actually implemented as a number of separate macros, which run in a specific order.
 Thus, from the viewpoint of actually applying the macros, if the resulting software is to work correctly, the mere act of allowing combos between the block macros already makes them into a multilayer system.
-The compartmentalization of conceptually separate features into separate macros facilitates understanding and maintainability, but fails to reach the ideal of modularity (independent pieces).
+The compartmentalization of conceptually separate features into separate macros facilitates understanding and maintainability, but fails to reach the ideal of modularity.

 Therefore, any particular combination of macros that has not been specifically tested might not work.
 That said, if some particular combo doesn't work and *is not at least documented as such*, that's an error; please raise an issue.
 The unit tests should cover the combos that on the surface seem the most useful, but there's no guarantee that they cover everything that actually is useful somewhere.